Stand Up Paddle Yoga

 Anyone can begin practicing yoga postures on a paddleboard, especially in flat water.
+Check out Athleta’s selection of Women’s Swimsuits for a top notch selection of swimwear.
 If you are new to SUP in general, begin to play around (don’t be afraid to fall in!) with the distribution of weight in your feet.
 Begin to feel your board, and all boards are different.
 Shift your weight from foot to foot and allow the board to rock a little from side to side.
 We are told as we are learning to find that sweet spot on the board (usually right around the handle of the board, or if there is a logo on the rails) and that is the best place to stand to balance on the board.
 But begin to also feel how you can walk the board a bit more, moving more towards the nose, or more towards the back.

 The easiest poses to start with will be sitting or kneeling.
 From there, you can start to transition to some symmetrical poses such as plank, downward dog, camel pose, and others.
 Try the sequence below on land first, then take it out onto your board!
 Remember — have fun, be creative, and don’t be afraid to get wet!